 The Physics A-Level research project was a pretty big deal.
 You had to think up something you wanted to study, do some experiments and write them up.

-A good friend at school, by far the most talented maths guys I have ever known, looked at the traces of pendulums in 3 dimensions; in other words, the weight on a string is not simply released, its purposely swung away from this arc.
+A good friend at school, by far one of the two most talented maths people I have ever known, looked at the traces of pendulums in 3 dimensions.
 He works at Apple now.

-Another guy was looking at drag on vary car body shapes.
+Another guy was looking at drag on various car body shapes.
 He built a wind tunnel with the models on an electronic balance.
 He is now important at Jaguar.

-Rayleigh-Plateau instability describes the tendency for a falling continuous fluid stream to break up into droplets at some threshold.
-Half of the world’s population witness this phenomenon daily and many have probably wondered why it happens, as I did as an 18-year old.
+Rayleigh-Plateau instability explains the tendency for a falling continuous fluid stream to break up into droplets at some threshold.
+Half of the world’s population witnesses this phenomenon daily (standing at toilet/ urinal) and some may have wondered why it happens, as I did as an 18-year old.
 No doubt Joseph Plateau in 1873 and Lord Rayleigh, shortly after, did too.
-I feel both of these characters really warrant a moment of your time: plateau essentially laid the carpet for TV and Rayleigh explained why the sky was blue, amongst other things.
+I feel both of these characters really warrant a moment of your time: Plateau essentially laid the carpet for the development of TV and Rayleigh explained why the sky was blue, amongst (a lot of) other things.